 - Beaubien Court, from Randolph to a point 100' north thereof

 Pedestrians will be directed to use projected walkways that are placed in the curb lanes on Randolph and Michigan.
-Demolition is expected to be completed in early February.
+The project is expected to be completed at the end of 2023.

 Temporary Bus Stop Elimination

 Until March 2024, the westbound bus stop at Grand and St. Clair will be temporarily removed.

 - Stop ID Number: 761

 - Route Stopping: #29 – State, #65 – Grand, #120 – Ogilvie/Streeterville Express, #121 – Union/Streeterville Express